 - Try low-fat yogurt as a snack to stabilize blood sugar.

-Bonus: calcium from dairy strengthens teeth and bones, which smoking tends to weaken.
+Bonus: calcium from dairy strengthens teeth and bones.

 5. Nuts and Seeds for Stress Relief